GoogleChrome/audion/README.md

 gulp          # Build the extension
 ```

-Then Load the `build` directory as an [unpacked Chrome extension](https://developer.chrome.com/extensions/getstarted#unpacked).
+Then load the `build` directory as an [unpacked Chrome extension](https://developer.chrome.com/extensions/getstarted#unpacked).